ErcBunny/pyTimelapse/README.md

 1. Main function: `python3 timelapse.py`
    * This file is highly mobile-device dependent
-   * Please read through the code and customize it according to your needs before you put it into work
+   * Please **read through the code and customize it according to your needs** before you put it into work
      * `OS_is_win`
      * Coordinates of `adb shell input tap`
      * Paths of files
      * ...
-2. Select & copy files: refer to `copyfiles.py`
+2. Select & copy files: `python3 copyfiles.py`
-   * You may need to configure paths before it can work properly
+   * You may need to **configure paths** before it can work properly

 ## Auto Startup Scripts